-You've seen it time and again on television shows: After someone suffers sudden cardiac arrest doctors grab the paddles and deliver an electric shock to the patient to help restore a normal rhythm.
+You've seen it time and again on television shows.
+After someone suffers sudden cardiac arrest, health care providers grab the paddles and deliver an electric shock to the patient to help restore a normal rhythm.

 Technology has given us the automated external defibrillator (AED), which can be found in schools and public buildings, airports, malls, sports arenas, health clubs, golf courses, and some businesses.

 Defibrillation is necessary when a heart begins to beat so fast that very little blood can be pumped out to the body.
-An AED uses an electric shock to help the heart return to its normal rhythm of contraction.
+An AED uses an electric shock to help the heart return to its normal rhythm.

 Here are some FAQs to help bring you up to speed.

 An AED is an electronic device about the size of a large laptop computer.
 Trained emergency personnel — or almost anyone else who has undergone training — can attach an AED to a cardiac arrest victim, who may need a jolt of electricity to the heart.

 No. Most anyone with a medical background can learn to use an AED.
 Usually, people learn to use an AED in a course that also teaches CPR.
 The computerized device will tell a rescuer to push the defibrillate button if the cardiac arrest is from an abnormal heartbeat that could respond to a shock.
 (Not all rhythms will.)
 This could be either ventricular fibrillation or ventricular tachycardia.
 Ventricular fibrillation is the most common heart-rhythm problem in victims of sudden cardiac arrest.

 No. The cost of AEDs has decreased a lot in the past few years.